Cameron Sexton: Personal life

 Sexton has one child with his wife, Lacey McRae Sexton, a pharmacist, and two children from a previous marriage.

 Residency and per diem claims

 In 2023, Sexton's collection of per diem payments drew scrutiny.

 Sexton owns a condo in Crossville in his district, as well as a home in West Nashville, which he purchased through an anonymous trust in September 2021.
 His youngest child attends school near Nashville, and Sexton lives in Nashville during the legislative session, though he collects per diem payments as if he commutes from Crossville.
-Legislators who live at least 50 miles outside Nashville are entitled to a tax-free daily payment of $313 (which is meant to cover meals, lodging and incidental expenses incurred in travel); legislators who live within 50 miles of Nashville are entitled to only $79.
+Legislators who live at least 50 mi outside Nashville are entitled to a tax-free daily payment of $313 (which is meant to cover meals, lodging and incidental expenses incurred in travel); legislators who live within 50 mi of Nashville are entitled to only $79.
 Sexton claimed the full $313 per diem, collecting approximately $78,000 in per diem expenses in 2021 and 2022.